Templates

 select 'Chart in a row', '{#chart}' as 'Chart';

 You can use templates to create your own parameter form.
-This will give you full freedom on how the parameter form for your report looks and behaves.
-You can see the used template on the report info page.
+This gives you full control over how the parameter form for your report looks and behaves.
+You can view the template used on the report info page.
 For the parameter form, myDBR creates necessary elements and provides recorded variables for the input elements, labels, and errors if you choose to use them.

 The variables available are listed below.
 Replace NAME with the parameter name.